top of page

 About us

-StopGap Inc. was founded by Justine Burton in 2008 as a grassroots nonprofit organization with 501(c)3 status to empower youth who are aging-out of the foster care and provide them with the life skills necessary to transition into the adult world and avoid the pitfalls of poverty, homelessness, and exploitation.
+StopGap Inc. was founded by Justine Burton in 2008 as a grassroots nonprofit dedicated to empowering youth who are aging out of foster care.
+With 501(c)(3) status, StopGap provides the life skills and support young people need to successfully transition into adulthood and to avoid the pitfalls of poverty, homelessness, and exploitation.

-StopGap Inc. currently offers an 8 week program that teaches life skills to help young people make the transition to productive adulthood.
-Ms. Burton's ultimate aim is to provide a safe, welcoming environment with mentors available on a regular basis to all at-risk youth and youth aging out of the foster system to get help connecting to all of the services available to them through existing state and community programs and organizations.
+StopGap Inc. currently offers an 8-week life skills program designed to help young people make a successful transition into adulthood.
+Our goal is to provide a safe, welcoming environment where at-risk youth and those aging out of foster care can connect with mentors and access the services available to them through existing state and community programs.

 stacked.png